Soft/xcolor/README.md

     -f, --format <NAME>            Output format (defaults to hex) [possible values: hex, HEX, plain, rgb] -s, --selection <SELECTION>    Output to selection (defaults to primary) [possible values: primary, secondary]
 ```

+### Saving to Selection

+By default, the selected color is printed to the standard output.
+By specifying
+the `-s` flag, `xcolor` can be instructed to instead save the color to X11's
+selection.
+The selection to use can be specified as an argument.
+Possible
+selection values are `primary` (the default) and `secondary`.

 ### Formatting